Spring Term in Year 1- Half termly letter

 In PE we will be looking at gymnastics, focusing on refining control in balances and movement using equipment.
 We will also be making links to our topic by looking at fitness and strength as preparation for exploration.
 PE kits are to be left at school for the full half term if possible.
 Please ensure every item is named and in a named bag.

-Next half term our music work will be focused around two songs: Rhythm In The Way We Walk (Reggae style) and The Banana Rap (Hip Hop style).
-We will: listen to and talk about the songs and other songs in the same style; build on our knowledge and understanding about the features of music through vocal warm-ups, learning to sing the song, composing and improvising and work toward an in-class performance.
+Next half term our music work will be focused around the song In the Groove.
+We will: listen to and talk about the song and other songs in the same style; build on our knowledge and understanding about the features of music through vocal warm-ups, learning to sing the song, composing and improvising; and work toward an in-class performance.

 Trips and Special Events

-Please send your child in with their coat, book bag (no rucksacks), reading record, water and snack (optional) every day!
-Please name everything!
-Please record reading at home in their reading record and complete weekly Mathletics tasks.
+Please send your child in with their coat, book bag, reading record, water and fruit (optional) every day and ensure everything is named.
+Please record any reading at home in their reading record and complete weekly Mathletics tasks.